EdwardRutz/TIL/productivity/seven-habits-developers.md

 1. Good documentation
 2. MVP, get your apps out asap to get customer feedback
 3. Be language and technology agnostic.
     - What best serves the project
 4. Have coding standards: syntax, naming conventions, etc.
 5. Favor simple code instead of complex code.
 6. Use self-describing names to describe what it is.
 7. Good communication skills.

-8. Understand Dev Ops: github
+- Also, Understand Dev Ops and version control (eg Github)

 ## REFERENCES